Spinal Stenosis Surgery Options

 It may have some risks as well such as pain, numbness due to nerve manipulation, weakness, paralysis due to spinal root damage, infections.

-A spinal cord stimulator (SCS) is a small implanted device that sends electrical pulses to the brain to mask pain signal from reaching the brain, and has been used for almost 30 years to help patients reduce chronic pain and opioid usage.
+A spinal cord stimulator (SCS) is a small implanted device that sends electrical pulses to the brain to mask pain signal from reaching the brain, and has been used for almost 30 years to help individuals reduce chronic pain and opioid usage.
 Spinal cord stimulation is commonly referred to as nerve stimulation and has recently received more support in the medical community to help avoid over-prescription of opioids for pain management.
 Spinal cord nerve stimulation is a reversible procedure – recent technologies are far more advanced in personalizing the therapy and controlling pain over extended periods of time.
-Where many other solutions provide short to mid-term relief, nerve stimulation is a longer term pain relief solution for patients.
+Where many other solutions provide short to mid-term relief, nerve stimulation is a longer term pain relief solution for individuals.